Practical and Matching Gradient Variance Bounds for Black-Box Variational Bayesian Inference: Main Results

 \subsection{Upper Bound Under Bounded Entropy}

-The bound in \cref{thm:gradient_upper_bound} is loose due to the use of~\cref{eq:thm_upper_bound_parallel} (\(\times 2\) loose) and \cref{eq:thm_upper_bound_kl_upper_bound}.
-An alternative bound can be obtained by assuming the following: \begin{assumption}[\textbf{Bounded Entropy}] The regularization term is bounded below as \( h_{\mathrm{H}}\left(\vlambda\right) \geq h_{\mathrm{H}}^* \). \end{assumption} For the entropy-regularized form, this corresponds to the entropy being bounded above by some constant since \(h\left(\vlambda\right) = - \mathrm{H}\left(q_{\vlambda}\right)\).
+The bound in \cref{thm:gradient_upper_bound} is slightly loose due to the use of~\cref{eq:thm_upper_bound_parallel} and \cref{eq:thm_upper_bound_kl_upper_bound}.
+An alternative bound with slightly tighter constants, although the gains are marignal compared to \cref{remark:tighter}, can be obtained by assuming the following: \begin{assumption}[\textbf{Bounded Entropy}] The regularization term is bounded below as \( h_{\mathrm{H}}\left(\vlambda\right) \geq h_{\mathrm{H}}^* \). \end{assumption} For the entropy-regularized form, this corresponds to the entropy being bounded above by some constant since \(h\left(\vlambda\right) = - \mathrm{H}\left(q_{\vlambda}\right)\).
 When using the nonlinear parameterizations (\cref{def:meanfield,def:fullrank}), this assumption can be practically enforced by bounding the output of \(\phi\) by some large \(S\). \begin{proposition} Let the diagonal conditioner \(\phi\) be bounded as \(\phi\left(x\right) \leq S\).
 Then, for any \(d\)-dimensional distribution \(q_{\vlambda}\) in the location-scale family with the mean-field (\cref{def:meanfield}) or Cholesky (\cref{def:fullrank}) parameterizations, { } \end{proposition} \begin{proof} From \cref{thm:location_scale_entropy}, \(\mathrm{H}\left(q_{\vlambda}\right) = \mathrm{H}\left(\varphi\right) + \log \abs{\mC} \).
 Since \(\mC\) under \cref{def:meanfield,def:fullrank} is a diagonal or triangular matrix, the log absolute determinant is the log sum of the diagonals.
 The conclusion follows from the fact that the diagonals \(C_{ii} = \phi\left(s_i\right)\) are bounded by \(S\). \end{proof} This is essentially a weaker version of the bounded domain assumption, though only the diagonal elements of \(\mC\), \(s_1, \ldots, s_d\), are bounded.
 While this assumption results in an admittedly less realistic algorithm, it enables a tighter bound for the entropy-regularized form ELBO.

 \begin{theoremEnd}[\theoremproofoption,category=upperboundtheoremboundedentropy]{theorem} Let \(\rvvg_{M}\) be an \(M\)-sample estimator of the gradient of the ELBO in entropy-regularized form (\cref{def:entropy_form}).
 Also, assume that \begin{itemize}[leftmargin=3em] \itemsep{0ex} \item \(f_{\mathrm{H}}\) is \(L_{\mathrm{H}}\)-smooth, \item \(f_{\mathrm{H}}\) is \(\mu_{\mathrm{H}}\)-quadratically growing, \item \(h_{\mathrm{H}}\) is bounded as \(h_{\mathrm{H}}\left(\vlambda\right) > h_{\mathrm{H}}^*\) (\cref{assumption:bounded_entropy}), \end{itemize} and~\cref{assumption:q,assumption:phi_lipschitz} hold.
 Then, the gradient variance of \(\vg_{M}\) is bounded above as { } where { } \(F^* = \inf_{\vlambda \in \mathbb{R}^p} F\left(\vlambda\right)\), and \(f_{\mathrm{H}}^* = \inf_{\vzeta \in \mathbb{R}^d} f\left(\zeta\right)\). \end{theoremEnd} \begin{proofsketch} Instead of using \cref{eq:thm_upper_bound_parallel}, we apply the quadratic assumption directly to \(f_{\text{H}}\).
 The remaining entropic-regularizer term can now be bounded through the bounded entropy assumption. \end{proofsketch} \begin{proofEnd} The proof is similar to that of \cref{thm:gradient_upper_bound}.
 As mentioned in the \textit{proof sketch}, we use the fact that the entropic regularizer is bounded such that